johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 | `name_ja` | Japanese |
 | `name_ko` | Korean |

-For languages that may have regional variations, no particular preference is given where place name spellings differ.
+For languages that may have regional variations, the tileset gives no particular preference where place name spellings differ.

 <a id='name_script'></a>